 Sten Hostfalt, Lincoln Center New York, NY 2002.
 Photo: LU.

-Embodying a four-decade innovative contribution to music and music education, alongside leading musicians of our time, as a memberof the New York music community since 1994, and Internationally since 1982.
-Composer, multi-instrumentalist and educator Sten Hostfalt is credited with one of the most riveting explorations of the microtonal world ever recorded (Signal to Noise), as a genuinely innovative musician that may be considered groundbreaking (Jazz Review), showing just how far an instrument can be altered to meet experimental and adventurous needs, taking you on a journey to a place where rules, quite simply, don't exist and anything is possible (All About Jazz).
+A four-decade contributor to music and music education, alongside leading musicians and artists of our time, composer, guitarist, producer, and educator Sten Hostfalt is credited with one of the most riveting explorations of the microtonal world ever recorded (Signal to Noise), as a genuinely innovative musician that may be considered groundbreaking (Jazz Review), showing just how far an instrument can be altered to meet experimental, adventurous needs, taking you on a journey to a place where anything is possible (All About Jazz).

 A recipient of a Master of Music Education Degree from Columbia University's Teachers College.
-And from the Department of Education, a New York State K-12 teacher certification in Music Education by way of The City University of New York CUNY at Brooklyn College.
-He also holds a Master of Music Degree in Jazz Composition, and a Graduate Diploma in Performance from New England Conservatory, as well as a Bachelors Degree in Professional Music from Berklee College of Music.
-All degrees received with honors, and/or scholarships and awards.
-Through his private studio, or other schools or organizations, for the past thirty years, he has provided instructional assistance to students enrolled at academic institutions including: Juilliard School of Music, Columbia University, New York University, Rockefeller University, The Royal College of Music in Stockholm KMH, Fiorello LaGuardia High School for The Performing Arts, City University of New York, Mannes School of Music, Brown University, Boston University and Berklee College of Music.
-His students have been accepted into performing arts programs at Manhattan School Of Music, Eastman School of Music, The New School for Social Research, SUNY Purchase, State University of New York,University of Michigan School of Music, The Special Music School at Kaufman Center NYC, Bard College, Frank Sinatra High School for the Arts, The Jazz Academy at Jazz at Lincoln Center, Western Illinois University, and Berklee College of Music.
+And from the Department of Education, a New York State K-12 teacher certification in Music Education by way of a Post-Masters Advanced Certificate in Music Education awarded by The City University of New York at Brooklyn College.
+Mr. Hostfalt also holds a Master of Music Degree in Jazz Composition, and a Graduate Diploma in Jazz Guitar Performance from New England Conservatory, as well as a Bachelors Degree in Professional Music from Berklee College of Music.
+All degrees received with academic honors, and merit scholarships and outstanding musicianship awards respectively.
+Through his private studio, or other schools or organizations, for the past thirty years, he has provided instructional assistance to students enrolled at academic institutions including: Juilliard School of Music, Columbia University, NYU New York University, Rockefeller University, The Royal College of Music in Stockholm KMH, Fiorello LaGuardia High School for The Performing Arts, City University of New York, Mannes School of Music, Brown University, Boston University and Berklee College of Music.
+His students have been accepted into performing arts programs at Manhattan School Of Music, Eastman School of Music, The New School for Social Research, SUNY Purchase, State University of New York,University of Michigan School of Music, The Special Music School at Kaufman Center NYC, Bard College, Frank Sinatra High School for the Arts, The Jazz Academy at Jazz at Lincoln Center, Western Illinois University WIU, and Berklee College of Music.

 Publications featuring/representing Sten Hostfalt's pedagogical work: Fresh Music: Explorations With The Creative Workshop Ensemble For Musicians, Artist and Teachers. by Jon Damian, YO Publications 2015.
 ISBN 978-0-9863105-0-8.
 Library of Congress Control Number 2015901154.
 And Dictionnaire des musiques microtonales (1892-2013) Franck Jedrzejewski, L'Harmattan (France), 2014.

-Membership: NAfME, NYSSMA, MEANYC, OAKE, AOSA, American Federation of Musicians Local 802, Guitar Foundation of America, the Audio Engineering Society, Society for Research in Music Education, The Society for Music Theory, Jazz Foundation of America, and BMI.
+Membership: UFT, NYSUT, NAfME, NYSSMA, MEANYC, American Federation of Musicians Local 802, Guitar Foundation of America, the Audio Engineering Society, Society for Research in Music Education, The Society for Music Theory, Jazz Foundation of America, and BMI.

-Collaborative work, recordings and concert appearances include mentors, legendary icons and pioneers of American Music Jimmy Giuffre, and Paul Bley, and masters of Jazz Rob McConnell, Bobby Shew, Gary Burton, Peter Erskine, and Clare Fischer.
+Collaborative work, recordings and concert appearances include legendary icons of American Music Jimmy Giuffre, Paul Bley, and masters of Jazz Rob McConnell, Bobby Shew, Gary Burton, Peter Erskine, and Clare Fischer.
+As well as shared concert events with Johnny Griffin, Ray Brown, Tower of Power, Woody Herman Big Band, Phil Woods, Niels-Henning Orsted-Pedersen, MOBY, and Keith Murray (Def Squad)

 Composing-arranging for ensembles, creative development of repertoires, and curricular outlines, are features of Sten Hostfalt's work as a musician and educator.
-More recently exemplified by his Teachers College Columbia University internship at Fordham University at Jazz at The Lincoln Center, and the leadership of his own original projects including the 15-piece mixed winds, brass, strings and dance ensemble Dimensional States.
-His direction of youth big bands at jazz festivals, and in competitions during the 1990s in turn draws on a decade-long membership in Jazz orchestras led by Phil Wilson, Herb Pomeroy, and Guillermo Klein.
-As well as conducting studies with George Monseur, (a student of Bernstein and Stokowski) and masterclasses with 20th century composers Toru Takemitsu, and Györgi Ligeti.
+As exemplified by his Teachers College Columbia University internship at Fordham at Jazz at The Lincoln Center, and the leadership of his own original projects including the 15-piece mixed winds, brass, strings and dance ensemble Dimensional States.
+As well as the direction of youth big bands at jazz festivals, and in competitions during the 1990s, all of which draws on a decade-long membership in Jazz orchestras led by Phil Wilson, Herb Pomeroy, and Guillermo Klein.
+In turn relating to conducting studies with George Monseur, (a student of Bernstein and Stokowski) and masterclasses with 20th century composers Toru Takemitsu, and Györgi Ligeti.

 Educator philosophy: The representation of a longtime membership of the international creative music community, collaborators, and the innovative traditions of pioneering mentors, means carrying a legacy of pragmatic, experiential, and transformative processes of individual-collaborate creativity through improvisation and the power of imagination.